nglgzz/42/firmware/README.md

-## 42 keyboard firware
+## 42 keyboard firmware

+The firmware for this keyboard can be found in the [QMK repository](https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/42).

 ### Build

 To build and load the firmware into your board, cd into this directory and run:

 ```
+make init
-make all
+make load
 ```

-The firmware is built for the atmega32u4 controller (I'm using Feather 32u4 from Adafruit), and avrdude is required to load the firmware.
+The firmware is built for the atmega32u4 controller (I'm using Feather 32u4 from Adafruit), and [avrdude](https://www.archlinux.org/packages/community/x86_64/avrdude/) is required to load the firmware.

 ### Keymap